 A student representative is a person appointed by Mälardalen Student Union to represent other students in matters related to education and the study environment at MDU.
 The student representative is invited to various meetings at the University and can influence decisions that are made.

-Policy, objectives and guidelines for student influence at MDU
+Policy, goals and rules for student influence at MDU

-MDU has a governing document which describes the policy, objectives and guidelines for student influence at the University.
-The purpose of the document is, by means of clear guidelines and goals, to work to develop a systematic approach at MDU that promotes, strengthens and quality assures student influence in the University.
+MDU has a governing document which describes the policy, goals and rules for student influence at the University.
+By working with a clear structure and towards a common goal, we contribute to an increased commitment where students want to be involved in the development efforts.
+This in turn leads to a systematic way of working that promotes, strengthens and quality assures student influence at the University.